goulce01/Data-Visualization-Project/README.md

 <p align="center">
 <img src="mens mar pic.jpg" width="75%"><br/>
 <img src="london-2012-marathon.jpg" width="75%"><br/>
-<font size="4">Brief history of the marathon (specifically women's marathon) in the Olympics</font>
+<font size="4">The men's marathon has been present on the Olympic athletics program since 1896, but the women's event wasn't added until ninety years later in 1984.</font>
 </p>
 <br/>
 <p align="center">
 <img src="first women marathon.jpg" width="75%"><br/>
-<font size="4">Joan Benoit of the U.S. breaks away from the pack on her way to winning the first Olympic women's marathon during the 1984 Summer Olympic Games in Los Angeles.
+<font size="3">Joan Benoit of the U.S. breaks away from the pack on her way to winning the first Olympic women's marathon during the 1984 Summer Olympic Games in Los Angeles.
 Before 1984, women were not allowed to compete in the marathon due to the fear that they weren't strong enough or that they might damage their reproductive organs.</font>
 </p>
 <br/>
 <p align="center">